kubevirt/user-guide/docs/virtual_machines/startup_scripts.md

 #### Inject SSH key using a Custom Shell Script

-Depending on the boot image in use, users may have a mixed experience using cloud-init’s cloud-config to create users and inject SSH keys.
+Depending on the boot image in use, users may have a mixed experience using cloud-init's cloud-config to create users and inject SSH keys.

 Below is an example of creating a user and injecting SSH keys for that user using a script instead of cloud-config.